tahaziauci/notsosecurebank/README.md

 # SWE266P Course Project
-This is a deliberately insecure banking web application.
+Not-so-secure bank is a deliberately insecure banking web application.

 Collaborators: Changhao Liu, Lonnie Nguyen, Xinnan Wu, Taha Zia

 ## Build Instructions
+### Prerequisites
+- MySQL workbench and sever
+- IntelliJ IDEA

 ### Building the Database
 1. Open MySQL Workbench and connect to Local instance 3306 (ensure that MySQL server has been started)
-2. If needed, setup a new Connection by clicking on the + icon near "MySQL Connections"
+2. If you do not have a Local instance 3306, setup a new Connection by clicking on the + icon near "MySQL Connections"
 3. Right click under SCHEMAS and choose Create Schema...
 4. Change Schema Name to dev and click Apply
 5. Edit the SQL script using the provided script below and click Apply